Celebrating Silversea’s 30th Anniversary, We Honor Our Past and Look Forward to Our Spirit of Innovation

 Silversea set its sights on the far horizons, especially once its second pair of ships, Silver Shadow and Silver Whisper arrived, in 2000-2001.
 The line’s first world cruise began in 2002, when Silver Cloud called on places as far-flung as Madagascar.
 Photographers and journalists who worked for travel and scientific publications led lectures and excursions.

-One continent was out of reach for Silversea: Antarctica, but not for long.
+Antarctica was at one time out of reach for Silversea, but not for long.
 In 2007, Conrad Combrink joined the company with an eye toward launching expedition itineraries.
 “Back then, expeditions were almost synonymous with a rite of passage,” Combrink says.
 “In most of the ships, you had to suffer with a bunkbed and bad food and shared toilets.

 “When we launched Silversea expeditions, other companies offering expedition voyages said, ‘What are they doing?’”